GLOBAL MARKETS-Stocks fall, ruble dives as Russia sanctions hit world markets

 Oil prices surged after Russian President Vladimir Putin on Sunday put nuclear-armed forces on high alert.

-The ramp-up in tensions heightened fears that oil supplies from the world's second-largest producer could be disrupted, sending Brent crude LCOc1 futures up 3.13% to $101.00.
-U.S> futures CLc1 rose 5.5% to $96.63 per barrel after hitting their highest since 2014 last week.
+The ramp-up in tensions heightened fears that oil supplies from the world's second-largest producer could be disrupted, sending Brent crude LCOc1 futures up 3.24% to $101.10.
+U.S. futures CLc1 settled up 4.5% at $95.72 a barrel, after topping $100 last week, their highest since 2014.

 The global economy faces significant economic and financial turmoil in Russia, the world's 11th largest economy, that will spill across its borders, analysts warned.